valstat/valstat-rfc/README.md

-# Valstat Return Protocol
+# Valstat is a Call/Response Protocol

-Every call has a response&trade;
+*"Some people are uncomfortable with silences.
+Not me.
+I've never cared much for call and response..." - Author: Miranda July*
 <!--
 ## Why Valstat?